danielSoler93/nbd_central_docs/docs/_sources/compute_power/index.rst.txt

 RES
 ---------
-The RES grant allows us to use MN4 to run our in house ModTox project
+The RES grant allows us to use MN4 to run our in house ModTox project.
+(MD&PELE for academic purposes/publications)

 `ModTox project <https://nostrumbiodiscovery.github.io/modtox/>`_